dhall-lang/dhall-lang/standard/semantics.md

 "s"           : A `Text` literal without any interpolated expressions "s${t}ss…"    : A `Text` literal with at least one interpolated expression

+''
+s''           : A multi-line `Text` literal with only one line

+''
+ss
+s''           : A multi-ine `Text` literal with more than one line
 ```

 You will see this notation in judgments that perform induction on lists,